wso2/docs-is/en/docs/learn/login-to-magento-using-wso2-identity-server.md

 Since Magento needs the email address of the user, we need to add it to the newly created user’s profile.
 Click on the **User Profile** link on the **Users** page and add an email address to your user.

-Now access your Magento store and once clicked on Sign in, the Login with WSO2 button should appear as shown below.
+Now access your Magento store and once clicked on **Sign in**, the Login with WSO2 button should appear as shown below.

 ![magento-saml-sso-login-page](../assets/img/tutorials/magento-saml-sso-login-page.png)